 Also on the track, Abebe Bikila of Ethiopia became the first person to win the Olympic marathon twice but it was at the extreme ends of the 10,000 meter race that provided two of the best moments from these Games.
 Most Americans who are old enough will certainly remember one and know nothing about the other.

 At the other extreme is the name Ranatunge Karunananda.
-His name is unknown to Americans but is not only known but is revered by the Japanese.
+His name is unknown to Americans but is not only known to the Japanese but but is revered by them.
 When all the other competitors had finished the race, Karunananda, running for Sri Lanka (then known as Ceylon) had not one but four laps remaining.
-Here’s his story:
+Here’s a video that tells his story:.

 The Games at Nagano featured a number of newly constructed venues to host a competition that featured 72 National Olympic Committees and 2,176 athletes.
 Some, such as the M-Wave which was built to host long track speed skating